ohade/whisper/memory-bank/activeContext.md

 [2025-05-08 23:02:56] - Fixed calendar issues by ensuring all dates are visible and fixing popup menu appearance when clicking on dates with records.
 [2025-05-08 23:37:43] - Improving the continue recording system to add language selection and fix the issue where it creates new records instead of appending.
 [2025-05-08 23:47:17] - Refactoring the continue recording component to work more consistently with the original recording component.
+[2025-05-11 14:22:14] - Implemented WebM file validation to detect and handle corrupted audio files before processing.
+[2025-05-11 14:40:44] - Updated title generation to use GPT-4o model and created a process-recording.js script to manually process recordings through the full flow.

 ## Current Objectives
 - Set up project structure ✓